 Filippo Di Giovanni is currently Strategic Marketing, Innovation and Key Programs Manager within the Power Transistor MACRO Division at ST, based in Catania, Italy.
-As Technical Marketing Manager, he helped to introduce the first strip-based MOSFETs, and at the end of the nineties, he coordinated the development of “Super-junction” high-voltage MOSFETs, a real breakthrough in silicon power semiconductors.
-In 2012, he was placed in charge of the development of the first 1,200V silicon carbide (SiC) MOSFETs, which have enabled ST to become today's undisputable market leader and one of the main suppliers in various fields of applications, including the growing EV (electrical vehicle) market.
+As Technical Marketing Manager, he helped to introduce the first strip-based MOSFETs, and at the end of the nineties, he coordinated the development of “Super-junction” high-voltage MOSFETs (MDmeshTM), a real breakthrough in silicon power semiconductors.
+In 2012, he was placed in charge of the development of the first 1,200V silicon carbide (SiC) MOSFETs, which have enabled ST to become today undisputable market leader and one of the main suppliers in various fields of applications, including the growing EV (electrical vehicle) market.
 Dr. Di Giovanni’s experience also includes working on gallium nitride on silicon (GaN-on-Si) HEMT for both power conversion and RF domains.
 Regularly invited to participate in various conferences and workshops dedicated to power conversion, he also coordinates European projects and is a key member of an ST workgroup handling the collaborative development of GaN-on-Si with ST’s important industry partners.

 Dr. Peter Friedrichs was born in 1968 in Aschersleben, Germany.
 After achieving his Dipl.-Ing. in microelectronics from the Technical University of Bratislava in 1993, he started a Ph.D work at the Fraunhofer Institut FhG-IIS-B in Erlangen.
 His focus area of expertise was the physics of the MOS interface in SiC power MOSFETs.
-In 1996, he joined the Corporate Research of Siemens AG and was involved in the development of power switching devices on SiC, mainly power MOSFETs and vertical junction FETs.
+In 1996 he joined the Corporate Research of the Siemens AG and was involved in the development of power switching devices on SiC, mainly power MOSFETs and vertical junction FETs.
 Peter Friedrichs joined SiCED GmbH & Co.
 KG, a company being a joint venture of Siemens and Infineon and originated from the former Siemens research group, on March the 1st, 2000.
-Since July 2004 he has been the managing director of SiCED, responsible for all technical issues.
+Since July 2004 he was the managing director of SiCED, responsible for all technical issues.
 In 2009 he achieved the Dipl.-Wirt.-Ing.
 From the University of Hagen.
 After the integration of SiCED’s activities into Infineon he joined Infineon on April 1st, 2011 and acts currently as Vice President SiC.
 He is a member of the ECPE board and acts as co-chair for the JEDEC JC70.2 committee.
 He holds numerous patents in the field of SiC power devices and technology and is an author or co/author of more than 50 scientific papers and conference contributions.

-Cristian IonescuCatrina joined Power Integrations in June 2018 as a Product Marketing Manager.
-Prior to joining PI, Cristian led smart-home activities at Renesas providing a strategic focus on home appliances.
-He also has extensive experience in supporting microcontroller-based solutions from the time he worked at NXP in Germany.
+Mr. Ionesco Catrina joined Power Integrations in June 2018 as Product Marketing Manager.
+Prior to joining PI, he led smart-home activities at Renesas, providing a strategic focus on home appliances.
+He also gained extensive experience in supporting microcontroller-based solutions during his tenure with Philips/NXP in Germany.

 Stephen has over 25 years of experience in the power semiconductor and power supply industries worldwide.
 Prior to joining Navitas in 2015, Stephen served as VP of the VI Chip product line at Vicor, creating over $200M in revenue with blue chip server, telecom, industrial and defense companies.
 Prior to that. he was with Motorola, Philips (NXP) and International Rectifier.
 Stephen holds a B.Eng (Hons) in Electrical & Electronic Engineering from Manchester University (UK) and an MBA in Global Marketing & Strategy from the UCLA Anderson School of Management.
 Stephen hold several patents in power semiconductors, is a Chartered Engineer and is on the Board of Directors for the Power Source Manufacturers’ Association, after serving as president and chairman.